Blockport (BPT) One Day Trading Volume Hits $31,678.00

-Blockport (BPT) traded flat against the U.S. dollar during the twenty-four hour period ending at 22:00 PM E.T. on May 3rd.
-Blockport has a market cap of $2.23 million and approximately $31,678.00 worth of Blockport was traded on exchanges in the last 24 hours.
-One Blockport coin can now be bought for approximately $0.0386 or 0.00000368 BTC on major exchanges.
-In the last seven days, Blockport has traded flat against the U.S. dollar.
+Blockport (BPT) traded flat against the dollar during the 24 hour period ending at 9:00 AM ET on May 7th.
+Blockport has a total market cap of $2.23 million and $31,678.00 worth of Blockport was traded on exchanges in the last 24 hours.
+One Blockport coin can now be bought for $0.0386 or 0.00000368 BTC on popular cryptocurrency exchanges.
+During the last seven days, Blockport has traded flat against the dollar.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.